What is the Minimum Prescription for Laser Eye Surgery?

-Laser Eye Surgery has become increasingly accessible and popular in recent years; in fact, most people probably now know someone who has had it done.
-This popularity is largely thanks to continued innovation that has helped to make Laser Eye Surgery an option for more people than ever before.
+Since its introduction towards the end of the 20th century, Laser Eye Surgery has grown to become one of the most popular elective procedures in the world.
+You likely know someone who has had it done.
+This popularity is in large part thanks to the continued innovation that has helped to make Laser Eye Surgery a possibility for more and more people around the globe.

 Reasons you may be unsuitable for Laser Eye Surgery

-If you are pregnant or breastfeeding: Fluctuations in hormone levels that occur when a person is pregnant or has recently given birth can trigger dry eye symptoms and also cause slight changes to your prescription.
-Medications used before and after Laser Eye Surgery treatment may also be harmful to your child.
-It is therefore advised to wait until several months after pregnancy and lactation to have the treatment.
+If you are pregnant or breastfeeding: As we mentioned earlier, fluctuations in hormone levels that occur when a person is pregnant or has recently given birth can cause slight changes to your prescription or even trigger dry eye symptoms.
+Moreover, some medications used during and after Laser Eye Surgery may be harmful to your child.
+It is therefore advised to wait until several months after pregnancy and breastfeeding to have the treatment.

 Your general health: As well as having good eye health, it’s also important to have good general health.
 For example, you may not be suitable for Laser Eye Surgery if you suffer from: